 MG: The US attempts to present Russia as a threat to the world which requires a great deal of military spending and weapons spending to stop is in many dimensions.
 We have a diplomatic offensive by Mike Pence; we have the economic offensive of the Senate’s sanctions against Russia designed to be institutionalized in perpetuity.
 And we also have the media manipulation through these absolutely groundless, evidence-less accusations constantly repeated like the best propaganda, the big lie of Joseph Goebbels of Russia’s supposed interference in the US elections.
 The nature of the interference is never specified but is always repeated like a mantra.
 This is a triple-pronged approach to demonizing Russia.
 And in all of its aspects, it is a very unfair approach because the Russians have been characterized by a great deal of moderation on the part of Mr. Putin and his government, and we see no evidence of aggression from Russia.
 We do see a great deal of evidence of aggression from the US and its encroachments of Russia’s strategic geopolitical space.

 The sanctions are not designed to help anyone on the planet apart from a military-industrial complex.
 The idea is for Russia’s difficult position to be institutionalized to make Trump’s desire for rapprochement with Russia an impossible one.
 The aim of these sanctions is to lock American policy into interminable neocon warmongering direction from which nobody can escape.
 And anyone who opposes this direction is again by association accused of being with the enemy.

-Posted by Ian Greenhalgh on August 5, 2017, With 530 Reads Filed under Russia.
+Posted by Ian Greenhalgh on August 5, 2017, With 542 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.